Daniel3282/gemma-live2d-assistant/README.md

 ## 🔒 Local Processing & Privacy

-Privacy is a core design choice of this project.
+Privacy and performance are core design choices of this project.
+By utilizing **Gemma-4-E2B-it** for native speech recognition and reasoning, the assistant avoids heavy third-party transcription dependencies.
 The following components run **100% locally** on your machine:
-* Language model inference (Gemma)
+* Speech recognition and language model inference (Gemma)
 * Text-to-speech generation (Supertonic)
 * Voice Activity Detection (Silero VAD)
 * Screen capture and visual analysis (PyAutoGUI)